-This is a 16-week, multicenter, randomized, double-blind, double-dummy, placebo-controlled, parallel-group study to compare the efficacy and safety of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of CCH.
-The study will consist of a screening visit, a run-in period lasting approximately 4 weeks (+3 days), and a 12-week double-blind treatment period.
+This is a 13-week, multicenter, randomized, double-blind, double-dummy, placebo-controlled, parallel-group study to compare the efficacy and safety of 2 dose regimens of fremanezumab versus placebo in adult patients for the prevention of ECH.
+The study will consist of a screening visit, a run-in period lasting at least 1 week (+3 days), and a 12-week double-blind treatment period.
 During the course of any CH attack, patients will be allowed to use acute medications to treat acute headaches, as needed (PRN).

-Patients will complete a screening visit (visit 1) after providing written informed consent, and eligible patients will enter a run-in period lasting at least 4 weeks (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
+Patients will complete a screening visit (visit 1) after providing written informed consent, and eligible patients will enter a run-in period lasting at least 1 week (+3 days) during which they will enter baseline CH attack information into an electronic diary device daily.
 Patients will return to the study center after completing the run-in period (visit 2 [week 0]).
-Patients who had at least 10 CH attacks during the run-in period and who continue to meet eligibility criteria (including entry of CH attack information in an electronic diary, demonstrating compliance for 85% of days during the run-in period) will be randomly assigned at visit 2 (week 0) in a 1:1:1 ratio to 1 of 3 treatment groups as follows:
+Patients who had at least 7 CH attacks during the run-in period and who continue to meet eligibility criteria (including entry of CH attack information in an electronic diary demonstrating compliance for 85% of days during the run-in period) will be randomly assigned at visit 2 (week 0) in a 1:1:1 ratio to 1 of 3 treatment groups as follows:

-• fremanezumab 900-mg iv loading dose group: fremanezumab at 900 mg administered via an approximately 1-hour iv infusion at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively)
+- fremanezumab 900-mg iv loading dose group: fremanezumab at 900 mg administered via an approximately 1-hour iv infusion at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively) - fremanezumab 675-mg sc quarterly group: fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively)

-- fremanezumab 675-mg sc loading dose group: fremanezumab at 675 mg administered as 3 sc injections (225 mg/1.5 mL) at visit 2 (week 0) followed by fremanezumab at 225 mg administered as single sc injections (225 mg/1.5 mL) at visits 3 and 4 (weeks 4 and 8, respectively) - placebo group: placebo administered via an approximately 1-hour iv infusion and as 3 sc injections at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively)
+• placebo group: placebo administered via an approximately 1-hour iv infusion and as 3 sc injections at visit 2 (week 0) followed by placebo administered as single sc injections at visits 3 and 4 (weeks 4 and 8, respectively)